TL;DR:

 Copyright Bots

-These bots help protect intellectual property by scanning the internet for stolen or duplicated content, identifying potential infringements quickly.
+These programs help protect intellectual property by scanning the internet for stolen or duplicated content, identifying potential infringements quickly.

 Trader Bots

-Similar to spider bots, trader bots crawl around the web for pricing information.
-Online retailers like eBay and Amazon use trader bots to keep an eye on their rivals and offer competitive deals on products.
+Similar to spiders, trader bots crawl around the web for pricing information.
+Online retailers like eBay and Amazon use these scripts to keep an eye on their rivals and offer competitive deals on products.

 Recognizing and Understanding Malicious Bots